 The easiest and cheapest way for girls to get to school was with a bicycle – just like their brothers.
 Faced with a choice of who to send to school, families will nearly always choose boys.
 Most families in the Thar desert do not have enough money to buy a bicycle for all their children.
 As a result, the girls are left at home.
 From within our programme, seventy girls were identified who couldn’t afford a bicycle and had therefore dropped out of school.
 These girls were provided with bicycles by WaterHarvest earlier today as part of International Women’s Day.

 To make sure we are really listening to the communities, WaterHarvest asks partners to submit ideas for how we could enhance our programmes.
 These are typically small ‘add on’ programmes which work in conjunction with the existing programme.
 These ideas are then reviewed by us and approved ideas are supported.
 In addition to the proposal to provide bicycles for girls to attend senior school, other innovative ideas were also proposed such as larders to keep vegetables fresh for market, solar powered pumps and fences to protect irrigated crops from animals.

 As the American women’s rights activist, Susan B. Anthony, famously said “The bicycle has done more for the emancipation of women than anything else in the world.”
 Giving a girl in the Thar desert a bike isn’t just a means for them to go to school but it gives them a sense of freedom and, more importantly, the message that their education also matters.

-    This week’s blog was written by Nicola Floyd.
+This week’s blog was written by Nicola Floyd on 8th March 2019.
 Nicola is currently interim CEO and a trustee of WaterHarvest.
 She is lives in Wiltshire in the UK.
 Prior to working in the development sector, she worked in investment banking in Hong Kong, New York, Bangkok and London.

 Subscribe to our blog below: